GM In-Depth

 - Scottish Parliament - homepage

-- http://www.scottish.parliament.uk
+- http://www.parliament.scot

 - Scottish Government GM page The Scottish Govt.(formerly 'Executive') controls 'devolved' issues

-- http://www.scotland.gov.uk/Topics/farmingrural/Agriculture/Environment/15159
+- https://www.gov.scot/policies/agriculture-and-the-environment/gm-crops/

 - Scotland's Legislation

-- http://www.opsi.gov.uk/legislation/scotland/about.htm
+- http://www.legislation.gov.uk/browse/scotland

-vote in favour of the industry.
+voted in favour of the industry.
 Some of the more important regulations at present

 and GeneWatch have also prepared additional guidance.